-Also in Fall 2010, W.A.G.E. initiated a certification program that publicly recognizes nonprofit arts organizations that voluntarily follow a best practices model and demonstrate a history of, and commitment to, paying artist fees that meet a minimum payment standard.
-The first certification took place at the New Museum in New York via an invitation from curator Lauren Cornell to participate in the group exhibition Free.
-W.A.G.E.'s contribution as an activist group and not an artist collective was to successfully negotiate artist fees for all participating artists, qualifying the New Museum for Exhibition Certification.
-But because W.A.G.E. believes that the goal of establishing permanent payment standards implies a long term commitment on the part of an organization, the development of W.A.G.E.
+Also in Fall 2010, W.A.G.E. took the first step toward developing a certification program via an invitation from curator Lauren Cornell to participate in the group exhibition Free at the New Museum.
+W.A.G.E.'s contribution as an activist group and not an artist collective was to successfully negotiate fees for all participating artists, officially "certifying" the exhibition.
+This became the template for a program that would publicly recognize those nonprofit arts organizations that voluntarily follow a best practices model and demonstrate a history of, and commitment to, paying artist fees meeting minimum payment standards.
+Because W.A.G.E. believes that the goal of establishing permanent payment standards implies a long term commitment on the part of an organization, the development of W.A.G.E.
 Certification was to be limited to organizations and would not apply to single exhibitions.

 In January 2014, a group of minds from across the fields of labor, sociology, economy, theory, and arts administration, whose work has been central to W.A.G.E., convened at Cage, NY to establish the policy for W.A.G.E.
 Certification.
-Using Artists Space as a test case, A.K.
-Burns, Howie Chen, Andrea Fraser, Alison Gerber, Stephanie Luce, Andrew Ross, Marina Vishmidt, W.A.G.E., and key Artists Space staff looked closely at the organization's institutional structure and budget, considered the conditions under which it operates, and questioned the mechanisms it uses to determine the organization, valuation, and compensation of labor.
+Using Artists Space as a test case, board members A.K.
+Burns, Howie Chen, Andrea Fraser, and Marina Vishmidt, along with Alison Gerber, Stephanie Luce, Andrew Ross, and key Artists Space staff, looked closely at the organization's institutional structure and budget, considered the conditions under which it operates, and questioned the mechanisms it uses to determine the organization, valuation, and compensation of labor.
 Over two days we talked through, negotiated, and arrived at a framework for fee payment and a revised set of principles.
 W.A.G.E.
 Certification was further developed and refined over the following months, with additional input from Abigail Levine and Suhail Malik.

 The summit marked the conclusion of W.A.G.E.'s Research Partnership with Artists Space, and its findings were presented publicly at Out of Alternatives, a conference organized by Common Practice New York and the Center for Curatorial Studies, Bard College in May.
 W.A.G.E.
 Certification was officially launched in October 2014, at which time Artists Space became the first organization to be certified.